What’s the Catch?

 Car yards often advertise “0% finance”.
 How does this actually work?
 What is the catch?
 What should I look out for?

-You’ll often see promotions like this when manufacturers want to clear out old stock.
-In order to shift big numbers, franchise dealerships and manufacturers team up with a finance company and put together an offer that sounds too good to be true – like “0% interest for 12 months”.
+You’ll frequently see promotions like this when manufacturers want to clear out old stock.
+To shift big numbers, franchise dealerships and manufacturers team up with a finance company and put together an offer that sounds too good to be true – like “0% interest for 12 months”.

 So how exactly do they make money from these promotions?
 After all, the finance company has to make its interest somehow…